tommz9/stm32f411ce-template/README.md

 # Credit

 This project contains several files from ST Micro, the vendor of he MCU.
 The files are in the folder `vendor`.

+There is also a hard fault handler from SEGGER https://wiki.segger.com/Cortex-M_Fault